nvnamsss/leetcode/README.md

 After all, I learnt that:  -->

-A problem has many methods to solve, each method may emerge many problems
+A problem has many methods to solve, each method may emerges many problems
 ---